 - How secure is it while in transit across public networks?

 Encryption is crucial for data security, as long as it’s strong enough and effective in transit and at rest.
 However, some data is always left in the browser’s cache after a session on the Internet.
-That’s an even bigger problem with mobile devices: not only is data stored in the device’s cache but almost 200,000 mobiles are left in London cabs alone, every year.
-That’s why mobile security heads the list of issues that keep Australian everywhere awake at night.
+That’s an even bigger problem with mobile devices.
+Not only is data stored in the device’s cache but almost 200,000 mobiles are left in cabs every year in London alone; no one’s done the figures for the whole world yet.
+That’s why mobile security heads the list of issues that keep CIOs everywhere awake at night.

 So, what do they have in common?